langurama/checker/README.md

 ## How it works

 This package transpiles code to `CommonJS` via `Babel` targeted at the current `Node.js` LTS version.
 To use this in the browser you will need to transpile it from `CommonJS` to your targeted browser(s).

+## Development

+When developing this library, it assumes that npm is using the bash shell.